 Most popular Halloween plants, such as pumpkins and decorative corn, are relatively nontoxic to animals, but could still cause stomach upset, she says.

 Speak to your vet or behaviorist for other holiday safety tips.
-Fiendish recommends asking your vet if prescription pet behavior and anxiety medications that can help keep your pet calm for the day would be a good fit.
+Fiendish recommends asking your vet about pet behavior meds that can help keep your pet calm for the day would be a good fit.